 You were soft in the tears you cried for me

-And the cradling arm of yours that protected
+And that cradling arm of yours that protected,

 Even though nothing was your fault.